dgaydukov/cert-spring5/files/spring5.md

 If you want to have one bean, and you never need original you can remove it from javaconfig, and inject it directly into `ProxyFactoryBean`

 You can also use `@AspectJ` annotations, you should first enable them `@EnableAspectJAutoProxy(proxyTargetClass = true)` (setting proxyTargetClass force spring aop to use CGLIB)
+`@AspectJ` refers to a style of declaring aspects as regular Java classes annotated with annotations.
+The `@AspectJ` support can be enabled with XML or Java style configuration.
+In either case you will also need to ensure that AspectJ’s aspectjweaver.jar library is on the classpath of your application (version 1.6.8 or later)
-`@AspectJ` refers to a style of declaring aspects as regular Java classes annotated with annotations If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it inside include
+If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it inside include
 `@EnableAutoConfiguration` which with the help of conditional annotations enables aop.
 `AopAnnotatedAdvice.java`